Paris Travel Guide (2023): What to Expect

 Taxi drama at CDG Airport

-Because of all the construction and street closures traffic is absolutely horrific so that severely impacts travel times in taxis when going from here to there in the city.
-PLUS there is a new phenomenon at the airport that I witnessed.
 Depending on the time of day I saw taxi drivers at the airport rejecting people going to the city (mind blown) because there is a set fare from CDG to Paris and depending on traffic taxi drivers lose money.

-- Flat rate to the left bank: €58.
+- Flat rate to the left bank: €62.
 The left bank is these arrondissements: 5th, 6th, 7th, 13th, 14th, and 15th.

-- Flat rate to the right bank: €53.
+- Flat rate to the right bank: €55.
 The right bank is these arrondissements: 1st, 2nd, 3rd, 4th, 8th, 9th, 10th, 11th, 12th, 16th, 17th, 18th, 19th, and 20th.

 Bikes